College Admission Testing (ACT, SAT/PSAT & SAT Prep)

 The SAT and the ACT are both college admission tests.
-Both are accepted for admission into most colleges and universities.
-Wilsonville High School is a test administration site for the SAT in May of each year.
-All other administrations of both tests must be taken elsewhere.
+Both are accepted for admission into some colleges and universities.
+Wilsonville High School is not a Saturday test administration site.
 Students must go directly to the website for the respective tests for which they would like to register to select their test location (www.sat.org or www.act.org).
 If a student needs to take a test, it is recommended that students begin taking their SAT and/or ACT in the spring of their junior year and no later than December of their senior year.
-Since the onset of the Covid-19 pandemic, most colleges (over 1,600) have dropped the testing requirement from the admissions process.
-Students should make sure to check the admissions sites of the schools to which they plan to apply, or contact their counselor or Lyndi Tucker.
+In recent years, many colleges have dropped the testing requirement from the admissions process (there are no colleges in Oregon requiring tests).
+Students should make sure to check the admissions sites of the schools to which they plan to apply, or contact their counselor or Teri Willard.

-SAT The SAT includes an ‘Evidence-based Reading and Writing’ section, a Math section and an optional essay.
+SAT The SAT includes an ‘Evidence-based Reading and Writing’ section and a Math section.
 The reading section contains 52 items and is 65 minutes long.
 The writing and language section contains 44 items and is 35 minutes in length.
-The math section contains 58 items and is 80 minutes long.
-The optional essay contains one prompt, with 50 minutes allotted.
-Click here for the 2020/21 SAT calendar.
+The math section contains 58 items and is 80 minutes long. .
+Click here for the 2023/24 SAT calendar.
 Watch this video from College Board that addresses questions about when to take the test,

-Fee Waivers are available for students who are unable to pay for either test (students should contact their counselor or Lyndi Tucker).
+Fee Waivers are available for students who are unable to pay for either test (students should contact their counselor or Teri Willard).